OpusCapita/sequelize-to-markdown/README.md

 ### Command-line interface

-After installing and having your code read, you may use the command-line interface (CLI) on the terminal of your computer.
+After installing and having your code ready, you may use the command-line interface (CLI) on the terminal of your computer.
 The command is named "sq2md".

 ```
 sq2md --help